turkeyvolvo/TestRepo/README.md

-# testrepo
+# stat6306introdatascience
-MSDS 6306 repo for class work
+Files and projects for Stat 6306 Introduction to Data Science